Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/step1.5/text.md

 	- `curl http://localhost:8000/api/today`{{exec}}
 	- `curl http://localhost:8000/api/random`{{exec}}

-**Note: Don't close the flask server manually this will be done automatically by going to the next step**
+**Note: Don't close the flask server manually this will be done automatically by going to the next step, make sure to go back to the original terminal to continue**